 You can find a variety of ways to develop gratitude via a quick Google search, but I wanted to share one method that I have found personally fulfilling, stretching, and life-giving.
 Here is my story:

 My Grandfather is one of the most influential people in my life.
 He and my Grandmother raised six boys together on a missionary’s salary in Guam, and you can only imagine the hilarious stories that come from raising six rambunctious boys on a budget!

 I esteem my Grandfather highly, but I have not always known him intimately.
 He lives now in South Carolina, and I do not often have the opportunity to visit him regularly.
 I envy those who live so near to extended family.
 It is a blessing!

-Last November, an idea came to mind: What if I could find a way to connect with him regularly that didn’t involve traveling across the United States?
+An idea came to mind: What if I could find a way to connect with him regularly that didn’t involve traveling across the United States?
 A colleague had shared with me the practice of exchanging gratitude letters.
 Every week, she would email her girlfriends a list of ten reasons she was grateful for the past week and why.

 I decided to adopt her practice and give it a try for myself.
 I didn’t want to be overly ambitious, so I set the terms of engagement at five reasons.

 I wrote my Grandfather a letter explaining my little experiment and inviting him to participate.
 And I included the first of what would become a weekly series of five reasons I was grateful.